stat545ubc-2025/Mini-Data-Analysis-MARK-LIU/Milestone 2/mini-project-2.md

 “air_conditioning” has a value of NA, 3.
 Replace “year_built” with building_age”, which is easier to interpret 4.
-Combine the “air_conditioning” categories “central air” and “individual_unit”, since we are only interested in whether there is AC, not the type of AC
+Combine the “air_conditioning” categories “central air” and “individual_unit”, since we are only interested in whether there is AC, not the type of AC 5.
+Make the “air_conditioning” column a factor, set “NO” as the reference level.

 The following code would create the dataset: